fbgallet/roam-extension-speech-to-roam/README.md

 Just press the microphone button and provide vocal instructions, or place the cursor focus in a block where you have written your prompt, then click on the AI completion button (OpenAI Logo).
 That's all !

+You can easily use **structured prompts** by selecting multiple blocks (including images with models supporting image recognition).
+Create your own Roam template to have a set of ready-to-use advanced prompts !

+You can easily **add context** to your prompt: by pressing `Shift` while clicking on the AI completion button, all the content in the sidebar will be sent as context (for example, ask to resume some content provided in the context).
+See 'AI Assistant' section below for more details and possibilities about context.

-You can easily compare AI models responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
+You can easily **compare AI models** responses: right click on 'Generate a response again' button `⟳` appearing on the right of the AI response and choose another model.
 The new response will be inserted just above the first one.

 ## Chat with your AI Assistant